isc-projects/stork/changelog_unreleased/1323-attach-more-labels-to-the-prometheus-samples.md

 [func] slawek

-    Improved the labels of Prometheus per-subnet metrics to always include subnet ID.
+    Added new labels of subnet metrics exported to Prometheus to always include subnet ID.
     (Gitlab #1323)